Biden launches Indo-Pacific trade deal, warns over inflation

 The U.S. recognizes Beijing as the one government of China and doesn’t have diplomatic relations with Taiwan.
 However, it maintains unofficial contacts with Taiwan, including a de facto embassy in Taipei, the capital, and supplies military equipment to the island for its defense.

-Biden’s comments were likely to draw a sharp response from China, which has claimed Taiwan to be a rogue province.
+Biden’s comments drew a sharp response from China, which has claimed Taiwan to be a rogue province.

 A White House official said Biden’s comments did not reflect a policy shift.